 MGT 610.
 ORGANIZATIONAL THEORY.
 Organizational design and structure and their relationship to organizational performance; innovation and change, corporate culture.
 Organization examined from a multiple paradigm perspective.
-3 sonnel.
+3

+MGT 620.
+RECRUITMENT, SELECTION AND PERFORMANCE APPRAISAL.
+This course examines the characteristics and design of performance appraisal systems and development of effective systems for selecting, classifying and placing personnel.
 Topics include recruitment, job analysis, job design, validation, interviewing, placement, the design of performance appraisal systems, the strengths and weaknesses of different appraisal systems, understanding different appraisal techniques, guidelines for effective practice of performance appraisal in organizations, and program administration are covered.
 Legal impact on selection, placement, testing, appraisal, diversity, equal opportunity and affirmative action programs, and reporting requirements are examined.
 3